Holiday season is in full swing in NYC, and the festive spirit is palpable!

 - A Jazz Christmas: The Sounds of the Season

 NYC has no shortage of trendy spots to try, but when it comes to this chocolatey drink there’s a handful of places you absolutely have to taste, so we decided to map it out for you!
 Some of these tasty creations are particularly chocolatey, others are all about the marshmallow topping, but one thing is undebatable—you’ll be smiling from the warmth and deliciousness with each sip.
 Don’t believe us?
 We’ll let the pictures do the talking…check it out here!

-The Norway Spruce arrived from Oneonta, New York on Saturday, November 14, and has been shining bright at the Rockefeller Plaza since the 88th Annual Tree Lighting Ceremony on December 2!
-Watch 50,000 multicolored LED lights light up the 75-foot-tall tree every day from 6am-midnight (and all day long on Christmas Day).
-Learn about the new COVID-safe line procedure here.
+The Norway Spruce arrived for the first time from Maryland on Saturday, November 13, and will be shining bright at the Rockefeller Plaza after the 89th Annual Tree Lighting Ceremony on December 1!
+Watch 50,000 multicolored LED lights light up the 75-foot-tall tree every day from 6 a.m.-midnight (and all day long on Christmas Day).

 - Washington Square Park’s Tree under The Arch